 How Our Laws Are Made

 A basic outline of the numerous steps of our federal law-making process from the source of an idea for a legislative proposal through its publication as a statute.

-THOMAS was launched in 1995 at the direction of the 104th Congress to make federal legislative information freely available to the public.
+The Library of Congress is to make federal legislative information freely available to the public.
 Features include: Bills, Resolutions; Activity in Congress; Congressional Record; Schedules, Calendars; Committee Information; Presidential Nominations; and Government Resources.